 Darling Scarp Medium 5.3 Expand the community education programs to include urban forest.
-High 5.4 Explore potential partnerships to implement education programs.
-All High 5.
+All High 5.4 Explore potential partnerships to implement education programs.
+All High 6.
 Maintain trees 6.1 Through the implementation of the Environmental Land Use Planning Strategy investigate the implementation of a local planning policy to address clearing of significant trees on private property.
-All High and other vegetation on 6.2 Through the implementation of the Environmental Land Use Planning Strategy incorporate a provision in the Scheme allowing the City to require rehabilitation of Darling Scarp private property land where an owner or occupier has caused or allowed land to be cleared, managed or degraded in such a way as to cause environmental harm or to adversely affect the amenity of adjoining or nearby land.
-Darling Plateau High - 7.
-Maintain urban forest within areas earmarked for urban 1 Through the implementation of the Environmental Land Use Planning Strategy , develop a local planning policy to support the retention of urban forest on newly created lots as part of structure planning, subdivision and development and require tree bonds to protect retained trees from damage during development.
+All High and other vegetation on private property vegetation on 6.2 Through the implementation of the Environmental Land Use Planning Strategy incorporate a provision in the Scheme allowing the City to require rehabilitation of land where an owner or occupier has caused or allowed land to be cleared, managed or degraded in such a way as to cause environmental harm or to adversely affect the amenity of adjoining or nearby land.
+Darling Scarp Darling Plateau High 7.
+Maintain urban forest within areas earmarked for urban 7.1 Through the implementation of the Environmental Land Use Planning Strategy , develop a local planning policy to support the retention of urban forest on newly created lots as part of structure planning, subdivision and development and require tree bonds to protect retained trees from damage during development.
 Where it is not possible to retain urban forest require replacement planting or contribution to Council (as specified in the local planning policy).
-High development 7.2 Require retention of urban forest within newly created local parks and road reserves during structure planning (whilst ensuring other POS needs are met).
-High 3.
-Increase urban 8.1 Monitor and review the Forrestfield/High Wycombe Industrial Area Design Guidelines Swan Coastal Plain High forest canopy in industrial areas 8.2 Through implementation of the City of Kalamunda Industrial Development Strategy 2018 , develop a Local Planning Policy for all industrial areas to guide design and address modern industrial development standards and apply to Walliston Industrial area.
+Swan Coastal Plain High development 7.2 Require retention of urban forest within newly created local parks and road reserves during structure planning (whilst ensuring other POS needs are met).
+High 0 8.
+Increase urban forest canopy in industrial areas 8.1 Monitor and review the Forrestfield/High Wycombe Industrial Area Design Guidelines Swan Coastal Plain High 0.
+8.2 Through implementation of the City of Kalamunda Industrial Development Strategy 2018 , develop a Local Planning Policy for all industrial areas to guide design and address modern industrial development standards and apply to Walliston Industrial area.
 Darling Scarp High